Just Your Average Toddler

 Where The Money Goes

-These expenses include treatment costs at Kennedy Krieger Institute ($7,500 USD per week x 3 weeks total per year); various specialized equipment for Julia which may not be covered by government funding; and adaptive sports such as skiing and tennis
+These expenses include treatment costs at Kennedy Krieger Institute ($7,500 USD per week x 3 weeks total per year); various specialized equipment for Julia which may not be covered by government funding; and adaptive sports such as sledge hockey, swimming, horseback riding, basketball, and tennis

 What We Have Achieved